Sack of Rome (1527): Sack

 Sack of Rome.
 By Pieter Bruegel the Elder.

+View of the Passetto di Borgo from Castel Sant'Angelo.
+St Peter's Basilica and the Vatican pictured in the background.

 The imperial troops were 14,000 Germans, 6,000 Spaniards, and an uncertain number of Italian infantry.

-The troops defending Rome were not very numerous: only 5,000 militiamen led by Renzo da Ceri and 189 Papal Swiss Guards.
+The troops defending Rome were much fewer: only 5,000 militiamen led by Renzo da Ceri and 189 Papal Swiss Guards.
 The city's defenses included the massive Aurelian Walls, and substantial artillery, which the Imperial army lacked.
 Charles of Bourbon needed to conquer the city swiftly to avoid the risk of being trapped between the besieged city and the League's army.

 On 6 May, the Imperial army attacked the walls at the Gianicolo and Vatican hills.
 The Duke of Bourbon was fatally wounded in the assault.
 He was allegedly shot by Benvenuto Cellini, a prominent artist who participated in Rome's defense, killing the Duke and wounding Philibert of Châlon according to his own account.
 The Duke was wearing his famous white cloak to mark him out to his troops, which also had the unintended consequence of pointing him out as the leader to his enemies.
 With the death of their last respected leader, the common soldiery in the Imperial army lost any restraint when they easily succeeded in storming the walls of Rome the same day.
 Philibert of Châlon took command of the troops, but he was not as popular or feared, leaving him with little authority.

 In the event known as the Stand of the Swiss Guard, the Swiss, alongside the garrison's remaining soldiers, made their last stand in the Teutonic Cemetery within the Vatican.
 Their captain, Kaspar Röist, was wounded and later sought refuge in his house, where Spanish soldiers killed him in front of his wife.
 The Swiss fought bitterly, but were hopelessly outnumbered and almost annihilated.
 Some survivors, accompanied by a band of refugees, fell back to the steps of St. Peter's Basilica.
 Those who went toward the Basilica were massacred, and only 42 survived.
 This group of 42, under the command of Hercules Goldli, managed to stave off the Habsburg troops pursuing the Pope's entourage as it made its way across the Passetto di Borgo, a secure elevated passage that connects the Vatican City to Castel Sant'Angelo.

 Sack of Rome.
 6 May 1527.
 By Martin van Heemskerck (1527).